athol-de/smart_doorbell/README.md

 Finally you can compile the code and flash it to your ESP.
 Concerning the WiFi connection it works exactly the same way like the receiver: connect to the new WiFi "doorbell_ABCDEF" this time, open 192.168.4.1, choose your WiFi und provide the password, confirm.

 Whenever you apply approx. 12V AC to the two AC pins of the PC817 (with the 1k resistor in a row of course!), the master will be triggered and send the UDP package to the receiver, a Telegram message and the MQTT updates.
 You are done!
+So when finally installing the device, you apply the same 12V AC that goes to your ringing device also to the ESP, so you put the ESP input (the two PC817 inputs, one resistor-protected) parallel to your existing ringing device.
+Whenever the doorbell switch is pressed, both the PC817 and your existing ringing device get power.

 (For testing you can also use e.g. 8V DC to trigger the PC817, but be aware it will only work in one direction as the internal trigger device is a LED that will only light on when connected the right way.
 So try both directions if one does not work.)